Frequently Asked Questions

 • In our research, we capture sources of meaning by finding paths of attention that feel meaningful to attend to.
 This results in a data object we call a “values card”.

-These ”values cards” have been used to guide design at major companies, and were used to find wise values voted on by both Republicans and Democrats on controversial topics like abortion, in a project we did with OpenAI.
+These ”values cards” have been used to guide design at major companies and were used to find underlying values endorsed by both Republicans and Democrats on controversial topics like abortion, in a project we did with OpenAI.

 • We think of wisdom as knowing which value (or, source of meaning) to live by given a particular context.
-For example, when advising someone considering getting an abortion, is it better to listen attentively, or help them identify trusted mentors that could guide them?
+For example, when advising a christian girl considering getting an abortion, is it better to listen attentively, or help them identify trusted mentors that could guide them?

 • We believe wisdom is dispersed amongst us, rather than concentrated in a small elite.
 People who have lived through unique life experiences, forcing them to grapple with unique moral situations, are likely to have the wisest values for those contexts.
 And there are many incommensurable wise ways of living, each depending on the subject and context.